-The 'Neighbourhood Scale' Hub is imagined to be a more localized mobility hub, focused on connecting users of the park and residential developments to nearby tycle and bus networks.
+The 'Neighbourhood Scale' Hub is imagined to be a more localized mobility hub, focused on connecting users of the park and residential developments to nearby cycle and bus networks.
 This hub will generally be located to the North of the Centre Park & Event Space, and the into Cooney Road and the North/South Greenway.

-bike (or repair their own); catch a taxi, shuttle, or ride share; or settle in for an afternoon.
-This will also be a key hub during larger park events, easing the strain on the Canada Line by allowing people to the Reghbourhood Hub will act as a complement to the larger City Hub, both allowing for numerous This hub will provide many more micro-mobility options, as well as seating nodes and gathering spaces for residents.
-Users will be able to rent a ways to get to the Lansdowne development.
+This hub will provide many more 'micro-mobility' cotions, as well as setting nodes and gathering soatces for residents.
+Users will be able to rent a bike (or repair their own); catch a taxi, shuttle, or ride share; or settle in for an affernoon.
+This will also be a key hub during larger park events, easing the strain on the Canada Line by allowing people to cycle, walk or bus to any large festivals.
+In this way, the Neighbourbood Hub, both allowing for numerous ways to get to the Lansdowne development.

-NOTE: SKETCHES ARE CONCEPTUAL ONLY, AND FINAL LAYOUT AND PROGRAM SELECTION WILL BE DETERMINED DURING SUBSEQUENT DETAILED STE DESIGN STACES.
+NOTE: SKETCHES ARE CONCEPTUAL ONLY, AND FINAL LAVOUT AND PROGRAM SELECTION WILL BE DETERMINED DURING SUBSEQUENT DETAILED SITE DESIGN STAGES.

-Links to Buses on Cooney and Shuttle Services Source Chris McCormade
+Links to Buses on Cooney and Shuttle Services Source Chris McCormack